 Several knowledgeable people have performed extensive firing tests of natural and manmade gemstones at typical metal clay firing schedules, both unset and embedded in metal clay.
 The results of these gemstone firing tests provide a very helpful guide to how risky it is to fire a particular type of stone in place.

-Not every stone produced identical test results in the different firing tests, and the tests also vary in terms of whether the stones were tested loose or embedded in metal clay, the types of clay in which the stones were embedded, and the firing schedules tested, so I usually consult several of the charts before deciding whether or not I think a particular stone is a good risk for firing in place in the type of clay and at the firing schedule I plan to use.
+Not every stone tested produced identical results in the different firing tests.
+The tests also vary in terms of whether the stones were tested loose or embedded in metal clay, the types of clay in which the stones were embedded and the firing schedules tested.
+I usually consult several of the charts before deciding whether or not I think a particular stone is a good risk for firing in place in the type of clay and at the firing schedule I plan to use.

 This guide by Mardel Rein of Cool Tools shows which natural and synthetic gemstones can be fired successfully in metal clay, by what methods (kiln and/or butane torch), with or without activated carbon, and at what firing schedules.
 It's formatted as a PDF file for easy printing and you'll want to keep a copy in your work area for frequent reference.
 It also includes tests at the longer/hotter BRONZclay and COPPRclay firing schedules (which is a helpful reference when using any type of base metal or sterling silver clay), and is the gemstone testing chart I turn to most often.
 It reflects the combined gemstone firing test results of Mardel Rein and Kevin Whitmore of Rio Grande.